Is Crown Castle Inc. (CCI) a good stock to buy now?

-Crown Castle Inc. (NYSE: CCI) is -15.95% lower on its value in year-to-date trading and has touched a low of $110.22 and a high of $185.90 in the current 52-week trading range.
+Crown Castle Inc. (NYSE: CCI) is -15.98% lower on its value in year-to-date trading and has touched a low of $110.22 and a high of $184.03 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CCI stock was last observed hovering at around $112.16 in the last trading session, with the day’s gains setting it 1.84% off its average median price target of $150.00 for the next 12 months.
-It is also 30.91% off the consensus price target high of $165.00 offered by 19 analysts, but current levels are 15.56% higher than the price target low of $135.00 for the same period.
+The CCI stock was last observed hovering at around $115.56 in the last trading session, with the day’s loss setting it -1.6% off its average median price target of $150.00 for the next 12 months.
+It is also 30.93% off the consensus price target high of $165.00 offered by 19 analysts, but current levels are 15.59% higher than the price target low of $135.00 for the same period.

 Sponsored

-The stock witnessed a -3.28% gain in the last 1 month and extending the period to 3 months gives it a -13.31%, and is 1.55% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.87% over the week and 2.29% over the month.
+The stock witnessed a -4.20% gain in the last 1 month and extending the period to 3 months gives it a -10.18%, and is -0.04% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.47% over the week and 2.36% over the month.

 Crown Castle Inc. (CCI) Analyst Forecasts